 Great Gifts for the Cooks in Your Life

-As the holiday season is in full swing, here’s a list of gift possibilities for the cooks and home chefs in your life.
+With the holiday season is in full swing, here’s a list of gifts for the cooks and chefs in your life.
 All of these items would make great gifts.
 Some are an investment, some are small and good for stocking-stuffers or what my mom used to call a”JB”, a just because gift.
 This list is a good one to keep handy for birthdays and other special occasions as well.

 These are the tools that are in constant use in my kitchen, the tools I could not live without.
 I’ve included links so you can check everything out.
 Any questions, please use comments or email me.